marktrs/ethereum-relayer-metatx/README.md

-# Batch relayer with meta transaction example
+# Batch relayer with meta transaction

 This repository is forked from [Hardhat Hackathon Boilerplate](https://github.com/nomiclabs/hardhat-hackathon-boilerplate).